neok-m4700/NumericalMethods/hw2/Readme.md

 ## Results
 Data can be collected by running run.sh.
-Data is already stored for a run in data/
+Turn plotting off in 'params.txt' if using this script to run many simulations Data is already stored for a run in data/
 You can find plotter performance in data/performance.png You can generate this file given the gnpuplot script in data/